 - A central register of accredited sales agents;

-- Monitoring sales agent behaviour — such that a proven breach Energy Assured’s standards may result in disciplinary measures and deregistration of the sales agent for five years;
+- Monitoring sales agent behavior — such that a proven breach Energy Assured’s standards may result in disciplinary measures and deregistration of the sales agent for five years;

-- Annual compliance audit of each energy retailer; and
+- Annual compliance checks of each energy retailer; and

 - Imposing sanctions on energy retailers or marketing companies who fail to comply with the Code.